Announcing 2019 Creation & Development Fund Awards

 SALVAGE RITUALS is an interdisciplinary performance that physically and technologically manifests the ingenuity and resilience of marginalized communities; our ability to thrive, to salvage technologies, and to remake mythologies to sustain our light through intersecting societal and governmental hostilities.

 A Host of People will collaborate with Lebanese-American poet Kamelya Youssef on a translated adaptation of famed Egyptian poet/playwright Ahmed Shawqi’s 1927 play The Death of Cleopatra.
 Youssef will translate Shawqi’s play from Egyptian to English and the adaptation will grow in deep collaboration with the theatre artists of A Host of People, led by AHOP Co-Director Sherrine Azab.
-This new The Death of Cleopatra is being created as a companion piece to A Host of People’s latest revised work Cleopatra Boy.
+Kilo Batra is being created as a companion piece to A Host of People’s latest revised work Cleopatra Boy.

 Performing the roles of shamanistic time-travelers chronicling the hidden history of a nation that seduces its citizenry to embrace forgetting, an ensemble of Black and Brown artists revisit laws such as the Fugitive Slave Act (1793) to Indian Removal Act (1830) to Zero Tolerance Policy (2018).
 Exposing a U.S. narrative of official legislation strategically written to dispossess people of color from their ‘inalienable’ constitutional rights and their liberated bodies in the United States of Amnesia, which was founded on white supremacist beliefs.